Programs of Study

 The general education component of each career associate degree includes, at a minimum, one course each in mathematics, written communication and speech, and at least 12 additional credit hours of course work from the Core Curriculum.
 Many of the career programs offer Core Curriculum courses within the field of study.
 Career degree students who decide to pursue an associate degree transfer program at Dalton State College, or decide to transfer to a four-year college or university, can expect to receive credit for some or all of the Core Curriculum credits earned, depending upon the new major field of study.

-In addition to programs in specific career areas, Dalton State College offers broad A.A.S. degree programs that afford students considerable flexibility in selecting courses from several areas of study including the Associate of Applied Science in Integrated Technology Studies.
+In addition to programs in specific career areas, Dalton State College offers an Associate of Applied Science (A.A.S.) degree in Integrated Technology Studies that affords students considerable flexibility in selecting courses from several areas of study.

 Information about career opportunities and assistance in assessing career interests and preferences are available to all students through the Office of Academic Resources.
 Job assistance is also available to students and graduates seeking employment.